zencrepes/github-indexer/README.md

  - ES_PORT: Elasticsearch port
  - ES_REPO: Elasticsearch index containing the repository configuration
  - GITHUB_TOKEN: GitHub token for fetching data.
+ - GITHUB_LOGIN: GitHub user login to fatch data from (for affiliated mode)
+ - GITHUB_INCREMENT: Number of nodes to fetch at a time (max 100)

 Environment variable will take precedence over the corresponding settings in the configuration file.